-Unpaused on Amazon Prime Video Review-Highly Recommended
+Unpaused on Amazon Prime Video Review: Simply Beautiful

-The best anthology centered around the pandemic to date that feels like a breath of fresh air
+Unpaused is the best anthology centered around the pandemic to date that feels like a breath of fresh air

 Though the pandemic has plunged the world into an unprecedented crisis, it sure has opened a box of ideas for filmmakers.
-With a couple of anthologies themed around the pandemic lined up Unpaused on Amazon Prime Video leaves a mark.
+With a couple of anthologies themed around the pandemic lined up, Unpaused on Amazon Prime Video leaves a mark.

 I’ll just break down the review of each film so that it is much easier for you to understand the different narratives.
 The films are reviewed in the order of their appearances.

 Director duo Raj & DK are the flagbearers of genuine humor in Bollywood these days.
 Where the majority of films resort to disgrace a community or a person for humor, Raj & DK rise high to crack us into a sincere dose of laughter.
 With their recent short in Unpaused, they do not fail to do that.